UNIVERSITY OF WISCONSIN River Falls

 A page consists of Containers which hold different types of Elements.

-There are four predefined containers on a page.
-You may add containers.
+There are five predefined containers on a page.

 Inside the container are elements.